-FSC expects to cease operations and dissolve the Corporation by or before fiscal year 2022 as the final payment on FSC's bonds is due April 1, 2020.
-After such date, the Corporation will have no assets or liabilities and no bonds outstanding as it will have fully expended its debt service funds.
+FSC expects to cease operations and dissolve the Corporation by fiscal year 2021 as the final payment on FSC's bonds was paid on April 1, 2020.
+After such date, the Corporation had no liabilities and bonds outstanding as it fully expended its debt service funds.